Stationary measure induced by the eigenvalue problem of the one-dimensional Hadamard walk: Results

 \subsubsection{Result of Type $1$}

-In the previous section, we introduced transfer matrices $T^{+}(C)$, $T^{-}(C)$ to obtain stationary measures of quantum walks for Type $1$, $2$, and $3$.
-In this subsection, by using Theorem \ref{kawaithm}, we present that the stationary measures induced by a solution of the eigenvalue problem of Type $1$, $U_{C}\Psi= \lambda\Psi$, are the stationary measure with quadratic polynomial type. \begin{prop} Let $\lambda\in S^{1}$ be an eigenvalue in Eq. \eqref{eig.pro} and we put $\lambda=e^{i\theta}$ $(\theta\in K)$.
+In Sect.
+3, we introduced transfer matrices $T^{+}_{\lambda}(C)$, $T^{-}_{\lambda}(C)$ to obtain stationary measures of quantum walks for Type $1$, $2$, and $3$.
+In this subsection, by using Theorem \ref{kawaithm}, we present that the stationary measures induced by a solution of the eigenvalue problem of Type $1$, $U_{H}\Psi= \lambda\Psi$, are the stationary measure with quadratic polynomial type. \begin{proposition} Let $\lambda\in S^{1}$ be an eigenvalue in Eq. \eqref{eig.pro} and we put $\lambda=e^{i\theta}$ $(\theta\in K)$.
 Then we have the following two statements. \begin{itemize} \item [$(1)$] The points $\lambda\in S^{1}$ that the characteristic polynomial defined by Eq. \eqref{cheq} has the double roots $\Lambda_{+}=\Lambda_{-}$ are given by

 \item [$(2)$] \begin{itemize} \item [$(a)$] Suppose that $|\varphi_{1}|^{2}+|\varphi_{2}|^{2}\ne2\Im(\varphi_{1}\overline{\varphi_{2}})$ for $\theta=\pi/4,\ 5\pi/4$.
 The stationary measures $\phi(\Psi)$ induced by the function $\Psi\in\mbox{Map}(\mathbb{Z},\mathbb{C}^{2})$ in Theorem \ref{kawaithm} $(i)$ have the measures with quadratic polynomial type.
 That is to say,